hxhou0207/chatgpt-markdown-latex-copier/README.md

 # ChatGPT Markdown & LaTeX Copier

-A Tampermonkey userscript for copying ChatGPT web responses with equations as well-formatted Markdown and LaTeX.
+A Tampermonkey userscript for copying ChatGPT web responses with equations as well-formatted Markdown.

 ## Features